KoslickiLab/fmh-funprofiler/README.md

 | -p PREFETCH_FILE  | Output filename for the sourmash prefetch output               |

-# Running many instances together
+# Running for many metagenomes in parallel

 One can run many instances of `funcprofiler.py` simultaneously in parallel for many metagenomes.
 The script is `funcprofiler_many.py`.
 This script takes a file_list as input, which should contain a list of all input metagenome files, and their target output files.